hydrogen-css/hydrogen/info/roadmap.md

 # This release so far

 ## Breaking
-- flex grid only takes 3 values now and relies on gap and math!
+- flex grid only takes 3 (4th optional) values now and relies on gap and math!
 - state is now :d -> :disabled
 - b must now be included in the config, with a null query value
 - config options have been renamed in all cases to be more specific to their expected value (e.g. value => query for media queries)